CloudCredo/cloudfoundry-test/README.md

 simpler.

 Currently running integration tests in any environment may entail manually setting up environments for tests to run against.
-This project takes away that pain by allowing inegration tests to create Cloud Foundry services, automatically bind to them, execute the tests and (optionally) tear down the services.
+This project takes away that pain by allowing integration tests to create Cloud Foundry services, automatically bind to them, execute the tests and (optionally) tear down the services.

 ##Usage

-The tool requires a running instance of Cloud Foundry that is able to make it's servives public.
+The tool requires a running instance of Cloud Foundry that is able to make it's services public.
 Micro Cloud Foundry is perfect for this as it requires no extra configuration.
 It may also be possible to run this against your private hosted instance of Cloud Foundry